billyberkouwer/GLSL/README.md

-# GLSL SHADERS BY BILLY MYLES-BERKOUWER
+# GLSL Shaders by Billy Myles-Berkouwer
 *A collection of pure GLSL shaders*

 ## How to run the shaders